xebia-functional/fetch/README.md

 val fetchOne: Fetch[String] = fetchString(1)
 ```

 Now that we have created a fetch, we can run it to a target monad.
-Note that the target monad (`Id` in our example) needs to implement `MonadError[M, Throwable]`, we provide an instance for `Id` in `fetch.implicits._`, that's why we imported it.
+Note that the target monad (`Eval` in our example) needs to implement `MonadError[M, Throwable]`, we provide an instance for `Eval` in `fetch.implicits._`, that's why we imported it.

 ```scala
 val result: String = fetchOne.runA[Eval].value